-In Control is a school-based program designed for teen drivers that works to deter distracted driving by emphasizing being in control while behind the wheel.
+In Control is a school-based program designed for teen drivers.
 Rather than a lecture-based format, the program materials are fun and engaging for students.
-Designed with input from teachers, activities are aligned with standards of learning requirements and use minimal academic time.
-Interventions incorporate research-supported strategies and include a series of posters using American comic book style, social norms marketing, and student-involved challenges and contests.
-A suggested timeline is included, but the program can be tailored to meet your needs.
+The design received input from teachers to align with standards of learning requirements and use minimal academic time.

 A series of posters which use an American comic-book style help to engage students with humor.
 Each poster depicts a different scene where the phone is “in control” of the driver.
 Posters are attached below and are available in English and Spanish languages.

 A poster, in the same American-comic book style as depicted in the kickoff posters, is circulated without a tagline.
 The students are tasked with creating a tagline for the poster.
 The contest flyer and poster are included in the toolkit.

 The contest invites students to create a Public Service Announcement (PSA) about distracted driving.
 A PSA, generally speaking, is a message with the objective of raising awareness, changing public attitudes, and changing behavior toward a social issue.
 Students are encouraged to come up with a unique way to communicate to their peers and parents about the dangers of driving while distracted.
 Messages can be done in a variety of formats: music (e.g., rap, pop, etc.), artwork, video, poetry, radio or TV commercial, stories, etc. The message must be an original work by the student.
 A contest flyer is included in the toolkit.